Skip to main content

 Loan defaults

-Default occurs when you haven’t followed the agreed upon cadence for making payments on the loan for a significant period, usually six months or so.
+Default occurs when you haven’t followed the agreed upon cadence for making payments on the loan for a significant period, usually six months.
 This could mean either habitual lateness, payments below the minimum agreed upon amount or lack of payment altogether.

 Ways to rebuild credit history